Inspire Education's news

 Using vocational education to boost your professional development

 By William Cowie

 Professional development is a way to improve your skills & employability, attain that promotion you’re seeking, stay current in best practices in your industry and for your personal satisfaction.
 It encompasses a broad range of facilitated learning activities such as conferences, formal courses, university degrees and even informal learning opportunities that occur normally in the course of your job.
 In an economy like Australia, where increasingly higher levels of skills are demanded by industry, ongoing professional development is becoming a priority for many of us.

-So how can you make vocational education and training work for professional development?
+So how can vocational education and training help your career?

 Work out where you want to go with your career and create a training and development plan you can work towards achieving.
 This can include higher qualifications in your immediate area of expertise, cross-training in other fields, or picking niches courses that fill in gaps in your knowledge and skillset.

 Develop your expertise and qualifications in your field